Every school needs to understand its culture to shape its future.

 They will also offer a debrief phone call with key leader(s) and agreed staff for a structured discussion about implementing next steps and actions to further develop school culture.

-The audit process is usually completed within in two months from the initial briefing conversation.
-There is some flexibility regarding this but once the process has started it has to be completed within six months.
+The audit process is usually completed in two months from the initial briefing conversation.
+There is some flexibility however once the process has started it has to be completed within six months.
 Please note no refunds will be issued.

 Complete the online booking form and the team will be in touch with next steps and to arrange a convenient time for your stage one briefing call.

 If you would like to discuss how the culture audit can have an impact in your school, please contact us.